dataforgoodfr/batch7_satellite_ges/README.md

     - We use SciKit Learn curve_fit.
 Do you know a better algorithme or how to tune parameters of curve_fit ?
     - We are looking at other methodologies to detect anomalies (our 'peaks') in the concentrations  - any idea?
 - Wind modeling to estimate emission from detected concentration - any idea? (inverting the Gaussian plume model)
-- Interactive dasboard to share our work on the web (Streamlit ?)

 ## Git directories structure
 * /dataset contains a sample of OCO-2 data and inventory data; _**Important**_ : The whole datas are in a shared Open Stack Storage, not in the Github.
 * /notebooks contains the notebooks made by the team;
-* /pipeline contains the scripts used to process the data needed.
+* /pipeline contains the scripts used to process the NASA's data.
 * /oco2peak containts the modules

 **Warning** : The project use NBDev so the doc (including this README !) and the modules ar generated from Notebooks.
 So you have only to edit the Notebooks.